• Home

 These old-fashioned bread and butter pickles have a crisp texture and a balanced sweet and sour flavor.
 The slightly sweet tangy flavor makes them perfect for topping your favorite burgers and sandwiches.

-“I love pickles!”
-Kevin said as I planned the garden soon after moving to our property.
+“I love pickles!” my husband said as I planned the garden soon after moving to our property.

 With this in mind, I planned on growing a bunch of pickling cucumbers.
 I was not a fan of pickles, so normally I grew only a few cucumber plants to eat fresh and in salads.
 However, this was the year I acquired a lot of canning jars, and I was determined to fill each one with garden grown goodness.